Population Health Sciences Group

 The Population Health Sciences Group (PHSG) is responsible for developing the MRC's strategy for population-based health research and ensuring that the MRC's portfolio in this area remains strong across all our research boards.

 Specific areas of responsibility include epidemiology, investment in cohorts and biobanks, population research methodologies including modelling and population-based genetic studies.
 The group will also develop strategies for improving translational public health research, covering the development and evaluation of interventions for disease prevention and health policy relevant to the UK through our partnership with the National Institute for Health Research.

-Membership of PHSG (May 2017)
+Membership of PHSG (1 March 2021)

-- Professor Bernadette Hannigan (PDF, 34KB), Public Health England
+- Professor Isobel Oliver, Public Health England

-- Professor Catherine Williamson (PDF, 36KB), Kings College London
+- Professor Catherine Williamson, Kings College London